 ChEARS to YOU friends & family; runners can’t do it without your support!
-As we roll into December, your runner is probably gone all the time, training with those long runs.
-You’re up next!
-Now it’s time for you to get ready to do your part and we have a training plan, if you will: how to cheer the Disney World Marathon.
+It’s time for you to get ready to do your part and we have a training plan, if you will: how to cheer the Disney World Marathon.
 We’ve put together a list of locations for the cheer squad to line the marathon course.

 One of the best parts of runDisney races is the incredible crowd support.

 That is probably the biggest perk of running here in my book.

 Sure, characters are cool and the medals are definitely awesome but I don’t run in a ton of races with the same level of cheering as I do at Disney.

 And it really can make a huge difference.

 ChEARS to YOU!
 How to Cheer the Disney World Marathon

 My mom and husband were spectators during my very first Disney race, however, I ran right past them without realizing they were there and they didn’t even bother trying to make it over to the finish line.

 For the Marathon last year, we were all a little overwhelmed with the options and so I told them to not even bother trying.